 High resolution has been empirically proven to enhance the accurate interpretation of nuanced visual features, thereby benefiting both visual tasks and vision-language tasks.
-In previous methods\cite{li2023monkey}, images are commonly partitioned into smaller patches, enlarging their total resolution to 762 or 896.
+In previous methods \cite{li2023monkey}, images are commonly partitioned into smaller patches, enlarging their total resolution to 762 or 896.
 However, this approach faces limitations in terms of contextual coherence and the representation of edge details among patches.
-While progressive scaling methods can extend resolution to 784 ($\text{{patch size}} = 14$) within the constraint of 4096 input tokens, they are unsuitable for handling outputs involving extensive long texts and significantly increase the computation complexity.
+While progressive scaling methods can extend resolution to 784 (patch size$=$14) within the constraint of 4096 input tokens, they are unsuitable for handling outputs involving extensive long texts and significantly increase the computation complexity.

-To address these challenges, we introduces a high-resolution structure, incorporating a down-sampling projector capable of supporting a resolution more than 1K.

-Upon receiving an input image of arbitrary dimensions, we resize it to a predefined input height and width, denoted as $X_v \in \mathbb{R}^{H \times W \times 3}$.
-Instead of employing image division, we encode the image using trainable high-resolution visual encoder adapted from pretrained model by bilinear interpolation, yielding visual features $Z_v = f_V(X_v)$.
+To address these challenges, we introduce a high-resolution structure, incorporating a down-sampling projector capable of supporting a resolution of more than 1K.
+Upon receiving an input image of arbitrary dimensions, we resize it to a predefined input height and width, denoted as $X_v \in {R}^{H \times W \times 3}$.
+Instead of employing image division, we encode the image using a trainable high-resolution visual encoder adapted from a pre-trained model by bilinear interpolation, yielding visual features $Z_v = f_V(X_v)$.
 In contrast to low-resolution fixed encoders, our approach excels in capturing finer details.
-As illustrated in the left part of \cref{fig: structure}, we subsequently introduce a lightweight down-sampling projector to abstract essential features with compression under the guidance of the training objective and connect visual features to word embedding space.
+As illustrated in the left part of Figure \ref{fig: structure}(a), we subsequently introduce a lightweight down-sampling projector to abstract essential features with compression under the guidance of the training objective and connect visual features to word embedding space.
 Specifically, a strided convolution layer ($Conv$) is simply applied to down-sample the features by $S$, and a projection matrix $W$ is utilized to convert $Z_v$ into visual embedding tokens: